SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ## What's my user type?

-Sales Connection supports various user types, each with distinct levels of access and permissions to ensure proper control and security within the platform:
+Sales Connection supports various user types, each with distinct levels of access and permissions to ensure proper control and security within the platform:<br>

 - **Admin:** Full access to all system features, settings, and user management.
 - **Subadmin:** High-level access, with some restrictions compared to Admin.
 - **Staff:** Access primarily focused on project management, task execution, and operational activities.
-- **Associate User:** Limited access, mostly for collaboration, viewing tasks, and completing assigned work.
+- **Associate User:** Limited access, mostly for collaboration, viewing tasks, and completing assigned work.<br>

-For more details, visit the [User Types Default Access page](https://salesconnection.github.io/Sales-Connection-Support/User_Types_Default_Access.html).
+For more details, visit the [User Types Default Access page](https://salesconnection.github.io/Sales-Connection-Support/User_Types_Default_Access.html).<br><br>

 ## How is Sales Connection organized?

-Sales Connection organizes its data into seven hierarchical levels which is called Data Level Structure, ensuring structured and efficient data management:
+Sales Connection organizes its data into seven hierarchical levels which is called Data Level Structure, ensuring structured and efficient data management:<br>

 - **Customer:** This is the topmost level containing client information, including contact details, addresses, and related interactions.
 - **Project:** Projects are organized under customers, representing major initiatives or contracts associated with a customer.